cognitiva/mobiweaver/docs/search_help_widget.rst

 - add the data-role="searchhelp" in the form element
 - set a data-options element with keys:

-    - *searchHelp*  - an elementary search help in the SAP server
+    - *searchHelp*  - a search help in the SAP server
+    - *type* (optional) - set to "C" in case of a collective search help.
+Can be ommited otherwise.
     - *resultField* - the field name that will transfer the value to the html form field
     - *resultTableFields* (optional) - a list of visible columns in the search results table; defaults to showing all the columns.
     - *baseUrl* (optional): the url where the search.do and fields.do scripts reside. defaults to "/sap/bc/bsp/sap/ymwsearchhelp/"